ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

           - _Correctional institutions_ composed 2 percent.
        - There is not a straightforward alignment of learning goals with program type/location.
        - On average, learners participated in adult education programs for less than 100 hours per year.
-          - By contrast, about 3,000 hours are required for mastery of a complex skill.
+          - By contrast, about 3,000 hours are required for mastery of a complex skill. (_An hour per day from kindergarten through twelfth grade amounts to about 2,000 hours in total._)
           - One-third of adults made reading gains equivalent to a grade level during the program year.
           - Those who persisted tended to be older, with poorer basic reading skills.
     1. **Developmental courses in colleges**